 Fete de la Musique

 The music itself is a cocktail of everything of the best from jazz and rock, blues and alternative to electronic, reggae and ethnic percussion.
-A number of free and festive street parties and concerts occur on the day annually, making it a fun period in which to visit Cebu.
-The venues change every year and details can be found on the official website listed below.
+A number of free and festive street parties and concerts occur on the day annually, making it a fun period in which to visit Manila.
 The music is commonly accompanied by all sorts of cultural festivities, often with a notably French influence, in tribute to the origins of the festival.

 The Filipinos bring their own special flavour to the event and travellers will be able to experience traditional island music as well as more commercial, mainstream entertainment.

 Venue: A-Venue Mall parking lot; Greenbelt 3 park; and Puerta Real Garden, Intramuros.